-According to the Customs Code, rights holders may apply to the Directorate General of Customs via an online system for the seizure of infringing goods through a simple application form covering trademarks, patents, designs, copyrights and geographical signs.
-Customs may also take action ex officio and seize suspected goods, after which it will inform the rights holder, invite it to check the relevant shipments and take any necessary action.
+According to the Customs Code, rights holders may apply to the Directorate General of Customs via an online system for the seizure of infringing goods through a simple application form covering trademarks, patents, designs, copyright and geographical signs.
+Customs may also take ex officio action and seize suspected goods, after which it will inform the rights holder, invite it to check the relevant shipments and take any necessary action.
 However, Customs cannot always be relied on to take such steps without a proper application; thus, filing a customs application is highly recommended.

 Customs applications are filed with the Directorate General of Customs, which oversees IP rights protection for all local customs administrations.
-Located in Ankara, the directorate general accepts applications on behalf of all local customs authorities and the information held is made available to all customs officials on its intranet.
-Further, it is possible to file a customs IP application any time within one year.
+Located in Ankara, the directorate general accepts applications on behalf of all local customs authorities and the information therein is made available to all customs officials on its official website.
+Further, it is possible to file a customs application for any length of time up to one year.

-Customs IP applications cover imports and exports as well as goods in transit and in free trade zones.
+The customs application covers import and export, as well as goods in transit and in free trade zones.

-Upon discovering suspected counterfeit goods, the customs office will issue a temporary suspension decision and notify the rights holder or its representative.
+Upon discovering suspected counterfeit goods, Customs will issue a temporary suspension decision and notify the rights holder or its representative.
 The rights holder must then obtain samples or photos of the seized goods and a preliminary injunction decision or criminal seizure order within 10 working days.
-The rights holder may seek a 10-day extension of this period if it requires more time (eg, if examination of the samples takes longer than expected).
+The rights holder can seek a 10-day extension of this period if it requires more time (eg, if examination of the samples takes longer than expected).

-Further, Article 57(6) of the Customs Code establishes the simplified destruction procedure, whereby counterfeit goods may be destroyed by the customs office without a court order provided that a consensus is reached between the rights holder and the owner of the goods.
+Further, Article 57(6) of the Customs Code established the simplified destruction procedure, whereby counterfeit goods can be destroyed by Customs without a court order provided that a consensus is reached between the rights holder and the owner of the goods.